razh/spellquest/README.md

 spellquest
 ==========

 JavaScript/HTML5 Canvas spelling game.
-Be warned as this had not undergone art passes.
+Be warned: this has not been put through an art pass.